 16. How can I communicate if there's an emergency during the trip?

 The luggage limit for Porter is around 25 KG.
 We will provide one porter for two trekkers during the trip.
-Porter are those staffs who not carry only your luggage but also lift your spirit to reach new heights and your affection and generosity can be the reason for them to work hard to take you to your destination.
+Porter are those staffs who not only carry your luggage but also lift your spirit to reach new heights, and your affection and generosity can be the reason for them to work hard to take you to your destination.

-Lukla flights weight limit is 10 KG.
+Lukla flight's weight limit is 10 KG.
 Extra baggage can be taken with additional costs.